 Six intrepid aviators took their magnificent flying machines to Old Warden, Bedfordshire, to see the Shuttleworth Collection vintage evening display.
-Steph even snapped the Avro Vulcan en route: just 42 years separate it's design from the fragile Avro Triplane.
+Steph even snapped the Avro Vulcan en route (quite a contrast to the Avro triplane of 50 years earlier).

 Many thanks to Devon & Somerset Gliding Club for a friendly and well-organised group glider experience evening at North Hill.
 Who needs a Rotax??

 Summer Solstice 'First Light' - 21 June 2014

 Report by Bernard Bader

 Geoffrey Wellam refers to his love of flying at first light in his compelling book of the same name; something I’d never actually done.
 First light for GA is half an hour before sunrise at the horizon, so I concocted a plan to do such a thing on the shortest day of the year, heading eastwards to Stonehenge, welcoming the birth of a reborn sun, the earth mother, as the ancients would have seen it.

 I find beer to be a great enabler, an elixir that brings fertility to the imagination and confidence to commit.
 (This truth was driven home to me some while ago on cold night, in a cold barn eying the sorry wreck of an AX2000 bought during a wine frenzied attack on e-bay; its new forlorn owner standing next to me fishing for any signs of hope, that it may one day fly... ) And so it came to pass, well into a second pint of Cobra, at the DSMC Christmas Curry Night, that my little plan developed into a club affair with a camp-over the night before, a climb to 10,000 feet at Stonehenge, switch off engines for a bit of a glide back to Dunks for bacon butties and coffee.